Bai-Chiang/homelab_automation/roles/podman/README.md

     # set prometheus_host_mode to true.
 This will run prometheus-node-exporter container
     # with more privileges.
     prometheus_host_mode: false

-    # optional Grafana firewall rules only allow connection from these ipv4 address
-    # If undefined no connection is allowed
-    grafana_accept_source_ipv4:
-      - 192.168.1.0/24
 ```

 `prometheus.yml` file example